jandahuang/CPSC-481---Email-Spam-Filter/README.md

 3. Go To the Devolopment Server provided in the terminal

-4. Now that you are the user interface, do whatever testing you desire; we have provided you some email test cases in the <folder name or file name> that you can start with.
+4. Now that you are the user interface, do whatever testing you desire; we have provided you some email test cases below that you can start with.